Countess Palatine Hedwig Elisabeth of Neuburg: Life

 Born at the Stadtschloss in Düsseldorf, she was the fifteenth of seventeen children.
 Her sisters included Eleonor Magdalene, Holy Roman Empress, Maria Sofia, Queen of Portugal, Maria Anna, Queen of Spain and Dorothea Sophie, Duchess of Parma and mother of queen Elisabeth Farnese.
 She was raised with her sisters Maria Sophia, Maria Anna and Dorothea Sophie.
-The sisters where schooled by private tutors in German, Latin, French, Italian, music and dance.
+The sisters were schooled by private tutors in German, Latin, French, Italian, music and dance.
 Her elder sister Eleonor Magdalene acted as the benefactor of her sisters at the Imperial court.

 Marriage

 In 1689, she was suggested to marry Prince James Louis Henry Sobieski, son of King John III Sobieski of Poland.

-The marriage was arranged in order to secure an alliance between John III Sobieski and the Emperor within the Holy League, as Hedwig Elisabeth was the sister of empress Eleonor Magdalene, and secure Habsburg support in the future election of Prince James as the next Polish king.
-From the part of her family, the marriage was arranged with the presumption that Prince James would have a good change to be elected king of Poland after the death of his father.
+The marriage was arranged in order to secure an alliance between John III Sobieski and the Emperor within the Holy League, as Hedwig Elisabeth was the sister of Empress Eleonor Magdalene, and secure Habsburg support in the future election of Prince James as the next Polish king.
+From the part of her family, the marriage was arranged with the presumption that Prince James would have a good chance to be elected king of Poland after the death of his father.

 In the negotiations, it was specified that Hedwig Elisabeth would be secured a dowry of 100 000 thaler, and granted lands by the emperor in Silesia with an official residence in Oława, where the couple could settle comfortably under Imperial protection in the case Prince James would not be elected king after his father's death.

 The wedding took place on 8 February 1691, and the couple settled in an apartment in the Royal Palace in Warsaw - they would share their place of residence in the Kazimierzowski Palace in Warsaw during the winters, and their property in Oława in Silesia during the summers, where she stayed during the Moldau campaign.